louiscsq/UCX-Troubleshooting-Assistant/README.md

 variables:
   vector_search_endpoint:
     description: "Vector Search Endpoint to use for vector search"
-    default: "your_vector_search_endpoint"  # ⚠️ REQUIRED: Create or use existing endpoint
+    default: "your_vector_search_endpoint"  # ⚠️ REQUIRED: Provide a name (will be created if it doesn't exist)

   schema:
     description: "Schema to use for the UCX Assistant"